-According to the NIMH, depressed men often:
+According to the NIMH, signs of depression in men include:

 - Feel tired and irritable.